gradientinstitute/return2edu-paper/README.md

 # Impact of returning to education
 Research project estimating the causal impact of further education on employment and wellbeing outcomes.

+This code depends on the use having access to the [Household, Income and Labour Dynamics in Australia (HILDA)](https://melbourneinstitute.unimelb.edu.au/hilda) dataset.
+Please see the website for access conditions and procedures.

 ## Install required python packages
    - install conda (https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)